cse-mojammel/Dog-Vs-Cat/README.md

 # Identifying Dog and Cats using CNN

 This is a tensorflow image classifier built based a 4 part tutorial by Sentdex on Youtube.
-I built the model with a layer

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.